How do I apply to the DPT program?

 The Admissions Committee will only review complete applications that are received from PTCAS.
-The PTCAS application is considered ‘complete’ when all letters of recommendation are received, GRE scores are reported, and when all grades to date are entered.
+The PTCAS application is considered ‘complete’ when all letters of recommendation are received and when all grades to date are entered.
 Once complete, all applications go through a verification process with PTCAS and are sent to us for review.
 Application decisions will not be made before mid-October and will continue until all seats in the incoming class have been filled.

 What is the first-time pass rate on the Board Exams for University of Pittsburgh DPT students?

 Where are clinical affiliation/internship sites located?

-Most clinical internships (full-time and part-time) are within the UPMC Health System and its affiliating hospitals and clinics.
-Thus, students in the program will be placed in facilities that are generally within a 30-mile radius of the University.
+Most clinical internships (full-time and part-time) for the Residential program are in the UPMC Health System and its affiliating hospitals and clinics.
+Thus, students in the Residential program will generally be placed in facilities within the Greater Pittsburgh region.

 Do I need a car?

-Students are expected to provide their own transportation to clinical sites, thus it is highly advisable for students to have a car since some of the clinical sites may not be easily accessed with public transportation.
+Students are expected to provide their own transportation to clinical sites; thus, it is highly advisable for students to have a car since some of the clinical sites may not be easily accessed via public transportation.
 University of Pittsburgh students enjoy the benefit of being able to use the local transportation system, Port Authority of Allegheny County, for free within the local area.

 Is Financial Aid available?

 You can obtain information on financial aid from the Office of Financial Aid at the University of Pittsburgh as well as on the SHRS website.
 There are a limited number of merit- and need-based scholarships available to students once they matriculate into the DPT program.

 Is there graduate housing for DPT students?

 There is no graduate housing for DPT students, however, you can get information on housing near the University of Pittsburgh campus by visiting the University's Off-Campus Living site.

 What is the average size of the DPT classes?

-The class size is typically around 60 students.
+The Residential class size is typically around 60 students.
 The Hybrid class size will be approximately 90 students.

 Is the DPT program accredited?